 In the left-side menu of Insights, select Step Explorer.

-When the Step Explorer is selected, the agent name is displayed in the top left corner.
+When the Step Explorer is selected, Agent's name is displayed in the top left corner.
 Insights processes the current Agent's data and the Step Explorer report displays the data-related analytic graphs.
-If multiple agents are available in Cognigy.AI, you can select them here in a drop-down menu to analyze each of them.
+If multiple Agents are available in Cognigy.AI, you can select them here in a drop-down menu to analyze each of them.

-When switching between your Virtual Agent in Cognigy.AI to Cognigy Insights all filters are set in the way that you see the data concerning the active Agent.
-You can see how this Agent performs over a time period.
-To switch between Cognigy.AI and the Cognigy Insights application click on the correspondent "Insights" menu point in your user menu.
+When switching from your Agent in Cognigy.AI to Cognigy Insights, all filters are configured so that you can view data related to the active Agent.
+This allows you to monitor the performance of this Agent over a specific time period.
+To switch between Cognigy.AI and the Cognigy Insights application, clickthe Insights option in the user menu.

 Local filter options

-You can choose between Forward and Backward.
+You can choose between Forward and Backward direction.
 If you apply the forward direction, the step report starts with the first step (from the conversation's beginning to the end).
 If you apply the backward direction, the step report starts at the last step (from the conversation's end to the beginning).

 Global filter options

-The global filter options at the bottom apply to all applications running in Cognigy Insights.
-More information about global filters you can find here: Global Filter.
+The Global Filter options at the bottom apply to all applications running in Cognigy Insights.
+For more information, read Global Filter.

-The Step Explorer absolutely requires defined annotations for the evaluation and display of analytics data.
+The Step Explorer requires defined Annotations for the evaluation and display of analytics data.